 Law Library users are to set mobile phones on non-audible signals and must limit phone conversations to the Phone Zone next to the library entrance or outside of the library.

 Food and Drink

 Study Carrels, Soft Seating, and Tables

-Please bring items that need to be re-shelved to the Circulation Desk, or leave them on the book truck on the library’s upper level.
+Please bring items that need to be re-shelved to the Service Desk, or leave them on the book truck on the library’s upper level.

 For a detailed list of circulation policies, please see the Library Services page.